 When you find moth larvae, or notice moths more frequently in your home, there are some steps you can take to remove them.

 You’ll most likely find clothes moths in your closet, the seasonal clothes that you store away, or other fabrics that are in storage.
-Here are some of the ways that you can deal with clothes moths in an effective manner:
+Here are some of the ways that you can effectively deal with clothes moths:

 Pantry moths are handled differently than clothes moths, as they are more likely to be in your kitchen and around food.
 Here are some efficient ways that you can rid your pantry of these pests:

-You can prevent moths from coming into your house in the first place by using a DynaTrap® Mosquito and Insect Trap.
-This trap provides coverage against a variety of flying pest insects around your lawn and yard.
+You can prevent moths from coming into your house in the first place by using a Dynatrap® Outdoor Insect Trap.
+These traps provide coverage against a variety of flying pest insects around your lawn and yard.

 Tell us About Your Experience